getappmap/appmap-js/docs/guides/refine-appmap-data.md

 Note that there's nothing special about the 75-call threshold used to select calls for exclusion.
 Depending on your application, a different value may produce better results.

-## Step 3: Update the configuration and create new AppMaps
+## Step 3: Update the configuration and create new AppMap Diagrams

 The new configuration in `appmap.yml` gets updated to look like this: